rajeshsharmaKUSOM/Rajesh/README.md

 	Score Description

-4	Advanced integrated system (VRM + waste heat recovery + efficient kiln) 3	VRM with modern kiln
+4-Advanced integrated system (VRM + waste heat recovery + efficient kiln)

+3-VRM with modern kiln

-2	Modern kiln without advanced grinding
+2-Modern kiln without advanced grinding

-1	Ball mill or outdated systems
+1-Ball mill or outdated systems

 This index captures variation in technological sophistication and its potential environmental implications.
 Based on the score distribution, firms with a score of 3 and above are classified as high technology adopters, while those with a score below 3 are categorized as low technology adopters.

 Statistical Method

 An independent sample t-test is conducted to assess whether differences in technological adoption significantly influence firms’ eco-efficiency scores.
 This analysis provides empirical evidence on the role of technology in shaping environmental performance within Nepal’s cement industry.

-3. Results: Figures and Statistical tests
+Results: Figures and Statistical tests

 •	Descriptive Details of Main Variables

 •	Plot: Total Yearly tCO2 Emission

 •	Plot: Average Yearly tCO2 Emission

 •	Plot: Combined both, Total and Average tCO2 Emission

 •	Plot: Year on Year Percentage Growth of Total Emission

 •	Plot: Top Five CO2 Emitting Firms

 •	Plot: Emission Percentage by Top Five Firms

 •	Plot: Total Emission of all Individual Cement Companies (ordered according to their total emissions)

 •	Finding Eco- Efficient Firms using DEA Method

 •	Statistical Test: Use Eco-Efficiency Score (pooled_eff) with respect to Technology Category for T-Test